 Finding an Effective Flat Iron.

 First, we need to consider the kind of material your flat iron is made from.
-Titanium and ceramic plates are ideal for flat irons.
-These are more efficient because the heat is evenly distributed and that ensures your flat iron will not have any hot spots that could potentially burn your hair.
+Titanium and ceramic plates are ideal for flat irons, they are great for straightening natural hair.
+These materials are more efficient at evenly distributing the heat which ensures your flat iron will not have any hot spots that could potentially burn your hair.

 These flat irons are also widely used and considered the best because the hairs cuticles are tightened by the release of negative ions.
 Per experts of the beauty world, this will produce a much smoother, straight, natural, and healthy look for your hair.